 David Thompson of Clarity Compliance Solutions Ltd explains why data integrity is not just about data integrity risk assessments

-The world of data integrity is becoming clearer from a regulatory perspective, but there is still variety, inconsistency and effectiveness of how companies are implementing data integrity into their organisations.
+The world of data integrity is becoming clearer from a regulatory perspective, but there is still variety, inconsistency and effectiveness in how companies are implementing data integrity into their organisations.

 Taking a project/programme approach